 The Zhao Lab accepts applications from undergraduate students at the beginning of each semester.
-Eligible candidates are motivated freshman or sophomore students who are interested in a research career, maintain a science GPA of at least 3.3, and are available to work 25hours/week in the summer.
-Undergraduates typically begin by performing laboratory chores for at least 4 months prior to being matched with a graduate student or post-doctoral mentor to aid in their research projects.
+Eligible candidates are motivated freshman or sophomore students who are interested in a research career, maintain a science GPA of at least 3.3, and are available to work 25 hours/week in the summer.
+Undergraduates typically begin by performing laboratory chores for at least 4 months prior to joining a research team led by a graduate student or post-doctoral scientist.
 These students frequently become co-authors on scientific papers in the future.
-If interested, please send your resume to Ryan Risgaard (rrisgaard(AT)wisc(DOT)edu.
+If interested, please send your resume to Dr. Zhao (xinyu.zhao(AT)wisc(DOT)edu)

 Highlights of Our Undergraduate Training: